Support for the Establishment and Management of National and International Networks

 According to the state aid rules, support to an undertaking constitutes state aid.
 An “undertaking” in this context is defined as any actor that carries out an economic activity consisting of offering products or services on a given market.
 When an undertaking receives support to cover a portion of its project costs as the Project Owner, this support must be awarded as de minimis aid, pursuant to Commission Regulation (EU) No 1407/2013 of 18 December 2013.
 This means that enterprises applying for support must fill in a “Declaration form for de minimis aid”.
 (The form is found at the end of this call.)

 Relevant thematic areas for this call

 This call is open to all the thematic areas below.
-Special requirements and guidelines may be indicated in some of the thematic areas.
+Under each topic below there are requirements and guidelines on what you can apply for funding for.
 Please remember to select the topics most relevant to your project in the grant application form.

 Climate and polar research

 As of September 2022, only up to 1 million are left to allocate to polar networks for young researchers.

 We support the establishment of new, or participation in existing, international networks.